Radio Ukraine International

-Radio Ukraine International, abbreviated RUI, is the official international broadcasting station of Ukraine, with foreign language news and programming being produced by Radio Ukraine's main editorial department for broadcasting in EBU languages.
+Radio Ukraine International, abbreviated RUI, is the official international broadcasting station of Ukraine, with foreign language news and programming being produced by Radio Ukraine's main editorial department for broadcasting in European Broadcasting Union languages.
 RUI broadcasts in Belarusian, Bulgarian, Gagauz, Hungarian, Romanian and Slovak.
 The Ukrainian language programming aired on RUI is produced by the domestic station Ukrainian Radio.

 Radio Ukraine International provides listeners with up-to-date information in a format of short podcasts.